emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 80. Incubate the mixture in a thermo cycler with the following program for a total of ten (10) amplification cycles:

+NAMED "PICO 3" ON THERMOCYCLER AT GMGI IN EPIAGE FOLDER (~40 min)

 - 94°C for 30 seconds
-[cycle starts]
+**[cycle starts]**
 - 94°C for 30 seconds
 - 58°C for 30 seconds
 - 68°C for 1 min
-[cycle end]
+**[cycle end]**
 - 68°C for 5 min
 - 4°C hold

+After starting program, pull beads out of the 4°C fridge to thaw for Section 08.
 After the program is done, place the samples on ice.

 ### 08. 1X Bead Cleanup

 > This step removes leftover enzymes and buffers and any remaining primer from the solution.
 What is left is the purified libraries.

-Take KAPA Pure Beads (or equivalent) out of the refrigerator ~30 minutes before use to get to room temperature.
+Take Line Biosciences PCR Clean DX beads out of the refrigerator ~30 minutes before use to get to room temperature.
 Swirl the bottle to mix the beads but don't vortex.

 Make fresh 80% ethanol for the day, using 100% ethanol (in the flammable cabinet) and ultrapure water.
+400 uL of 80% ethanol is required per sample.

 Locate the rotating shaker and magnetic plate.